Vaccinations for Kids with Arthritis

 A 2015 review of studies published in Current Rheumatology Reports found that live vaccines didn’t lead to any infections, although the authors said more research is needed to confirm that these vaccines are safe for kids with arthritis before changing the recommendations.
 Both the Infectious Diseases Society of America and the American College of Rheumatology recommend that people who take immune suppressing medications avoid live vaccines.

-Currently, the only two live vaccines on the childhood immunization schedule are for measles, mumps, rubella (MMR) and chickenpox (varicella).
+Currently, the only two live vaccines on the childhood immunization schedule are the measles, mumps, rubella (MMR) and chickenpox (varicella) vaccines.
 The nasal flu vaccine, FluMist, is no longer recommended.